AlmonzoRhoden/prework-about-me/README.md

     None required.

-This is a read only webiste, so just click the link above in the "Deployed application" section to view my first pre-work assignment.
+This is a read only website, so just click the link above in the "Deployed application" section to view my first pre-work assignment.

 ## Questions?
 Email me at almonzo.rhoden@gmail.com, so I can address any questions or concerns you may have regarding my website thank you.